awsdocs/aws-m2-user-guide/doc_source/set-up-appstream-ba.md

 Download the [archive file](https://d3lkpej5ajcpac.cloudfront.net/appstream/bluage/appstream-bluage-developer-ide.zip) that contains the artifacts that you need to set up Blu Age Developer IDE under AppStream 2\.0\.

+**Note**
+This is a large file\.
+If you have problems with the operation timing out, we recommend using an Amazon EC2 instance to improve the upload and download performance\.

 ## Step 1: Create an Amazon S3 bucket<a name="set-up-aas2-ba-create-bucket"></a>

-Create an Amazon S3 bucket in the same AWS Region as the fleet you will create\.
-This bucket will contain the artifacts you need to complete this tutorial\.
+Create an Amazon S3 bucket in the same AWS Region as the AppStream 2\.0 fleet that you will create\.
+This bucket will contain the artifacts that you need to complete this tutorial\.

-## Step 2: Attach a policy to the Amazon S3 bucket<a name="set-up-aas2-ba-create-bucket-policy"></a>
+## Step 2: Attach a policy to the S3 bucket<a name="set-up-aas2-ba-create-bucket-policy"></a>

-Attach the following policy to the Amazon S3 bucket you create for this tutorial\.
-Make sure to replace `MYBUCKET` with the actual name of the bucket you created\.
+Attach the following policy to the bucket that you create for this tutorial\.
+Make sure to replace `MYBUCKET` with the actual name of the bucket that you create\.

 ```
 {